 Other field trips may be to wetlands, or riparian (streamside) fencing and planting projects.

-Field trips will invariably be preceded by classroom lessons to lay vital preparatory groundwork.
-The Council’s Education officer can also deliver one-off lessons on topics ranging from the environment to Civil Defence to public transport.
+Field trips can be preceded by classroom lessons to lay vital preparatory groundwork.

 To view and download the study units click here.